Spain's Digital Nomad Visa (International Teleworker Visa) - A Complete Guide

 Spain's Digital Nomad Visa (DNV), officially known as the "International Teleworker Visa," enables non-EU citizens to reside in Spain while working remotely for non-Spanish companies.
 This initiative aims to attract international talent, boost the local economy, and foster cultural exchange.
 Official Source↗.

-Who can apply to the Digital Nomad Visa (DNV)?
+Eligibility for the Digital Nomad Visa (2025)

 What are the general requirements for Remote Employees to apply for the Digital Nomad Visa (DNV)?

-- Passport with at least 12 months of validity and 2 recent passport-sized photos.
+- Passport with at least 12 months of validity

-- Have not lived in Spain for the last 5 years.
+Have not lived in Spain for the last 5 years.

-- Valid job contract: The applicant must submit a certificate proving that they have been working with the company for at least 3 months prior to applying to the Digital Nomad Visa.
+Submit a certificate proving that they have been working with the company for at least 3 months prior to applying to the Digital Nomad Visa.
 A certificate showing the length of the contract, salary, and providing explicit consent that the employee works remotely from Spain.

-- Company Registration: A certificate issued by the country's Chamber of Commerce, certifying the type of business and date of creation of the company, which should be at least 1 year before the application.
+A certificate issued by the country's Chamber of Commerce, certifying the type of business and date of creation of the company, which should be at least 1 year before the application.

-- Financial Means: The applicant's income must be at least 200% of the monthly Spanish national minimum wage (total of €2,646).
-In the case of moving with family members: For the first family member: an additional 75% (€993).For each additional applicant: 25% (€331).
+The applicant's income must be at least 200% of the monthly Spanish national minimum wage (€2 763 i.e. 200 % of 2025 SMI).
+In the case of moving with family members: For the first family member: an additional 75% (€1 036).For each additional applicant: 25% (€345).

-- Health insurance: Original and copy of the certificate accrediting a private health insurance contracted that is authorized to operate in Spain or proof of being registered in the Spanish National Social Security through the S1 form↗.
+Original and copy of the certificate accrediting a private health insurance contracted that is authorized to operate in Spain or proof of being registered in the Spanish National Social Security through the S1 form↗.

-- Clean Criminal Record: Present a certificate showing no criminal history in the past five years.
+Present a certificate showing no criminal history in the past five years.

 What are the general requirements for Self-Employed Professionals to apply for the Digital Nomad Visa (DNV)?